patternfly/patternfly-react/packages/patternfly-4/react-docs/README.md

 # React-docs

+This is a private Gatsby project to demonstrate PatternFly 4 components.
+It itself is built using PatternFly 4 components.

+## Running
+To start a local dev server at http://localhost:8000 :

+`yarn develop`

+## Building
+Gatsby is a static site generator.
+It outputs a public folder.

+`yarn build`

 ## Writing your docs

 Gatsby recursively scans all `../../patternfly-4` directories for *.md files.
 Your Markdown file can have the following frontmatter: